redeyedrabbit/Bookazon/README.md

 # Bookazon App
-> An API that allows a bookstore to manage its product listing database and a customer to view the inventory based on Title, Author, or Publisher information.
+> An API that allows a bookstore to manage its product listing database, and allows a bookstore customer to view the inventory based on Title, Author, or Publisher information.

 ## Table of Contents
 * [Database](#database)